How much are tickets?

-We have also closed the Planet Pavilion entrance and therefore the exhibits in this area.
-Similarly, the interactive screens in the Orrery are currently out of use.
+We have also closed the Planet Pavilion and therefore the exhibits, interactive screens and Orrery in this area are currently out of use.

 What will I be able to see and do?

 We’ve been working hard to ensure that we can provide a memorable visitor experience whilst also safeguarding our visitors and staff.
-Jodrell Bank is a 35 acre attraction and UNESCO World Heritage Site.
+Jodrell Bank has extensive grounds and is a UNESCO World Heritage Site.
 Visitors to the Discovery Centre will be able to:

 - See the Grade I listed Lovell Telescope

 - Explore the Astronomy Photography of the Year outdoor exhibition